liquity/dev/README.md

 `liquidateCDPs(uint n)`: callable by anyone, checks for under-collateralised CDPs below MCR and liquidates up to `n`, starting from the CDP with the lowest collateral ratio; subject to gas constraints and the actual number of under-collateralized CDPs.

-`redeemCollateral(uint _CLVamount, address _hint)`: redeems `_CLVamount` of stablecoins for ether from the system.
+`redeemCollateral(uint _CLVamount, address _firstRedemptionHint, address _partialRedemptionHint, uint _partialRedemptionHintICR)`: redeems `_CLVamount` of stablecoins for ether from the system.
 Decreases the caller’s CLV balance, and sends them the corresponding amount of ETH.
 Executes successfully if the caller has sufficient CLV to redeem.

-`getCurrentICR(_user)`: computes the user’s individual collateral ratio (ICR) based on their total collateral and total CLV debt.
+`getCurrentICR(address _user, uint _price)`: computes the user’s individual collateral ratio (ICR) based on their total collateral and total CLV debt.
 Returns 2^256 -1 if they have 0 debt.

 `getCDPOwnersCount(`): get the number of active CDPs in the system